Menu Close

 5. Evaluate the main insights you have derived from the module for your own academic studies and professional career.

-ACTIVITIES AND APPROXIMATED TIME INVESTMENT:
+ACTIVITIES AND APPROXIMATE TIME INVESTMENT:

-Online kick off meeting: introducing Heriland, the participants and the module (3 hours)
+Online kick-off meeting: introducing Heriland, the participants and the module (3 hours)

 Online group assignment: review as a group texts and videos related to heritage planning in relation to one of the societal challenges central to the module (18 hours)

-7-11 October (in Gothenburg)
+13-17 October (in Antwerp)

-The programme starts on Monday 7th October at 09:00 CET and ends on Friday 11th October at 14:00 CET.
+The programme starts on Monday, 13th October at 09:00 CET and ends on Friday, 17th October at 14:00 CET.

 Key note lectures: prominent international experts lecturing on the interplay between heritage planning and major societal challenges